Orthopraxy

 In the study of religion, orthopraxy is correct conduct, both ethical and liturgical, as opposed to faith or grace.
-Orthopraxy is in contrast with orthodoxy, which emphasizes correct belief.
+Orthopraxy is distinguished from orthodoxy, which emphasizes correct belief.
 The word is a neoclassical compound—ὀρθοπραξία (orthopraxia) meaning 'right practice'.

 While orthodoxies make use of codified beliefs – in the form of creeds – and ritualism more narrowly centers on the strict adherence to prescribed rites or rituals, orthopraxy is focused on issues of family, cultural integrity, the transmission of tradition, sacrificial offerings, concerns of purity, ethical system, and the enforcement thereof.

 In Hinduism, orthopraxy and ritualism are often interconnected.
 Judaism and Christianity are also considered both religions and orthopraxies, as they guide adherents in both practice and belief.

 Etymology

 The term orthopraxy comes from the Greek orthos, meaning "straight", and praxis, meaning "action".
 First used in 1851, there are two versions of the term: orthopraxis and orthopraxy.
 Orthopraxy is the older and more common term.